peter-fu/ebean-self-ref-sample/README.md

 Usage
 =====================

-Simple run the app then access http://localhost:9000, the following json string will show up indicating that the third customer information is not fully loaded (it's only a reference).
+Simply run the app then access http://localhost:9000, the following json string will show up indicating that the third customer information is not fully loaded (it's only a reference).

 [{"id":3,"name":"baz","referredBy":{"id":1}},{"id":2,"name":"Bar","referredBy":{"id":1}},{"id":1}]